JWT007/rampart/modules/rampart-samples/README.txt

 **************************** Apache Rampart Samples ****************************
 ********************************************************************************

-This directory contains three sub directories:
+This directory contains three sub-directories:

     - basic - A set of samples that uses basic rampart configuration using parameters